CatsterCatster/abarirenji/README.md

 ## DIFFSINGER
 A male singing voice with a smooth, gentle tone.
 - Type: Diffsinger
-- Languages: jp, en, fr, es, th
+- Languages: ja, en, fr, es, th

 ## OPEN (VCV) UTAU
 An append voice for the OpenUTAU program.
 Has 4 vocal modes; Normal, Tense, Weak, Vocal-Fry
 - Type: UTAU
-- Languages: jp
+- Languages: ja

 ## ROCK (VCV)
 A tense and strained voice.
 Has 4 pitches; C3, F3, A3, D4
 - Type: UTAU
-- Languages: jp
+- Languages: ja

 ## VOCALSHARP
 A smooth male singing voice.
 It's in a BETA stage.
 - Type: VocalSharp
-- Languages: jp
+- Languages: ja

 ## ENGLISH
 An English vocal that uses ARPASING.
 Mono-pitch; C3